Floydlang/floyd/docs/floyd_speak.md

 Serializing any Floyd value is a built in mechanism.
 It is always true-deep.
 The result is always a normalized JSON text file in a Floyd string.

-Converting a floyd json_value to a json string and back.
-The json-string can be directly read or written to a text file, sent via a protocol etc.
+Converting a floyd json_value to a JSON string and back.
+The JSON-string can be directly read or written to a text file, sent via a protocol and so on.

 	string encode_json(json_value v)
 	json_value decode_json(string s)